 At the Scottish Beekeepers’ Association dinner last night: Left to Right - Mr George Braithwaite, Barnhill; Mr William Smith, Innerleithen, Peebles; and Mr and Mrs Anderson, Newport.
 The photograph is from a newspaper clipping dated Saturday December 13, 1947 which shows Willies Smith, who produced the Smith hive, popular in Scotland.
 The young man George Braithwaite worked with Willie for some months to learn about beekeeping.
 The clipping was lent by June Braithwaite who is an ESBA Honorary Vice President.
-HISTORY OF THE ESBA Notes from “Beekeeping in August Last Century” a talk delivered at the Annual Meeting of the East of Scotland Beekeepers’ Association held at Dundee on 16 March 1940 by Rev. John Beveridge.
+HISTORY OF THE ESBA Notes from “Beekeeping in Angus Last Century” a talk delivered at the Annual Meeting of the East of Scotland Beekeepers’ Association held at Dundee on 16 March 1940 by Rev. John Beveridge.
 For many centuries, indeed from time immemorial, bee hives were as general adjuncts to a cottage or country house as a potato patch was, and every peasant knew all about the production of honey with the straw skeps that were then almost universal.
-A change came about in 1829 when Miss Clementine Stirling Grahame of Duntrune translated a study work by Swiss scientist Jonas de Gelier entitled "The Bee Preserver".
+A change came about in 1829 when Miss Clementina Stirling Graham of Duntrune translated a study work by Swiss scientist Jonas de Gelier entitled "The Bee Preserver".
 She encouraged all the cottagers on the estate and in the district to stop killing the bees in the autumn in order to get their honey; for it was easy to secure the honey and yet preserve the bees.
 She was amiable, accomplished, witty and she was the last representative of the family Claverhouse, Viscount Dundee.
 Miss Graham was one of the originators of the ESBA in 1876.

 In September 1874 a great honey show was organised to call attention to the beekeeping industry; this was held in the Crystal Palace, London.
 A. Ferguson from Stewarton and William Sword from Falkirk, had enlisted the assistance of other six bee men and undertook to take their exhibits to London for the show.
 These Scots entries swept the board, the success of the exhibits created a great sensation also in Scotland.
 The Scots bee men realised, for the first time, what a valuable article they possessed in almost unlimited quantity.
 Within a month of the triumphant return from London of these pioneer exhibitors a National Scottish Association was formed with the ponderous name of the "Caledonian Entomological and Apiarian Society."